pomber/code-surfer/packs/code-surfer/readme.md

 </CodeSurfer>
 ````

+> Exporting the theme like this will also change the text and background colors for slides that aren't using Code Surfer.
+If you want to keep the colors from a different mdx deck theme you can [compose both themes](https://github.com/jxnblk/mdx-deck/blob/master/docs/theming.md#composing-themes) together: `export const themes = [codeSurferTheme, mdxDeckTheme]`

 ## Custom Styles

 You can write your own Code Surfer theme and change the style of the code, title and subtitle: